Public Relations Advisory Board Awards

 Call for Student Portfolios

 This submission form must accompany your entry for each category.
 One submission form per student for each category.
 Entries for all awards are to be submitted to the appropriate Google Drive folder.
 There is a folder for each category: Writing, Design/Graphic, Campaign/Event Planning, Research.
-Entries for fall semester are due by 5 p.m., Monday, Dec.
-9.
+Entries are due by 5 p.m., Friday, March 10.

 The PR Advisory Board will review all submissions and select the winners in each category.

 All submissions must be in a portfolio format.
 Students are encouraged to “self nominate” for all awards except the Student of the Year Award.
 PR faculty members will nominate candidates for the Student of the Year.
 All awards will be presented at the Communication Arts Department Banquet this spring:

 Public Relations Writing: